zendesk/url_builder_app/README.md

 ## Description:

-A Zendesk App to help you generate links for agents.
+A Zendesk App to help you generate useful links for Agents.

 ## Instructions: